uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "COVID-19 Testing Over Time in the US" notebook:

 COVID-19 testing is very crucial to understand the spread of the pandemic.
-In this python notebook, we have focused our efforts on visualizing the COVID-19 testing data across the United States and U.S. Territories from the COVID Tracking Project.
+In this python notebook, we have focused our efforts on visualizing the COVID-19 testing data from the COVID Tracking Project(CTP) across the United States and U.S. Territories from the COVID Tracking Project.
 The animations will allow you to see how testing data has changed over time.

 ### "nCoV-2019 Data Visualization" notebook: